Skip to main content

 The Community Knowledge I Wish I'd Known Earlier

-The CNFans community taught me things no product description ever would.
+The 100buy community taught me things no product description ever would.
 Like how certain sellers offer free reinforcement stitching if you ask.
 Or how requesting extra QC photos of specific areas costs nothing but provides invaluable information.
 Or how some factories produce the same item for multiple brands at vastly different price points.

 I learned that the best time to buy is often after Chinese New Year when factories are clearing inventory.
 I discovered that building relationships with agents leads to better service and sometimes insider information about quality issues or upcoming releases.